 Water acts as the vehicle that dissolves salts within the concrete.
 Sources of water could be rain, groundwater seepage, or excess water used during mixing.
 The more porous the concrete, the easier it is for water to penetrate and carry the salts to the surface.

 As water evaporates from the surface of the concrete, it leaves behind the dissolved salts.
-This is particularly common in environments with fluctuating humidity and temperature levels, which accelerate evaporation.
+This is particularly common in environments with fluctuating humidity and temperature levels, which accelerates evaporation.

 Efflorescence tends to occur in the first few months after construction when the concrete is still curing and more porous.
 However, it can also appear years later if the structure remains exposed to moisture.